From your friends at the International Middle Child Union.

 On this day in 1876...

-Does the name Elisha Gray ring a bell?
-Didn't think so. |
+ring a bell?
+Didn't think so.

 On February 14, 1876, Gray went to the U.S. Patent office to file a caveat, a declaration stating his intention to apply for a patent for his version of the telephone.
 He should’ve got there sooner.
 It turns out another Middle Child filed a patent for the same invention a few hours earlier.
 Yeah, that Bell guy.